Technical Information

 As you may be aware, a boat is essentially a hole in the water where you throw your money, and a 2.4 is no exception, other than being a smaller hole.
 With any boat, the value comes from the manufacture, how it was maintained, damage history and age (although not a factor for well maintained boats).

 Bottom line, a used 2.4 can range from $1000 to $15,000.
 Sails will set you back between $1400 and $1800 (depending on manufacturer and type).
 If you replace every line on the boat you can expect $200 to $400.
 Don't forget your personal gear (foul weather gear, splash top, dry suit, life jacket, electronics) add up quick.
-If you are just getting stared, a used boat with used sails is just fine.
+If you are just getting started, a used boat with used sails is just fine.
 Its about getting out there.